 A ground beef E. coli outbreak has sickened 109 people in six states, the Centers for Disease Control and Prevention (CDC) said today.
-For weeks, state and federal heath officials have been searching for the source of the outbreak which began in Kentucky among a number of people with significant exposure to fast food.
+For weeks, state and federal health officials have been searching for the source of the outbreak which began in Kentucky among a number of people with significant exposure to fast food.

 While outbreak investigators have been able to determine contaminated ground beef is the source of this outbreak, they haven’t yet been able to identify a common brand, supplier or distributor.
 So, for now, consumers are just being advised to handle ground beef safely and to cook it to an internal temperature of 160˚ F.